Security at Lattice

 Lattice is SOC2 compliant.
 Lattice has been audited by an independent firm who has confirmed that Lattice meets the requirements set forth in TSP section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity and Confidentiality.

 Ongoing Commitment to Security

-Lattice works with an industry leading security firm to perform bi-annual network, infrastructure and application layer penetration tests.
+Lattice works with industry leading security firms to perform bi-annual network and and application layer penetration tests.